SimpleLuke/Golden-Square-Exercise/solo-project/README.md

   end

   def add_to_cart(dish, quantity) # dish is a string; quantity is a integer
+    # Raise a fail if the dish is not on the menu.
     # Dish gets added to the cart with the input quantity.
     # puts a message 'Successfully added!'
     # Returns nothing.